MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-recruit-job-ad.md

 In the job ad, recruiters can view the input that the approver provided.

-After the job ad is approved or rejected by the assigned approvers, recruiters can move it to the next stage.
+After the job ad is approved by the assigned approvers, recruiters can move it to the next stage.

 > [!NOTE]
 > All thee assigned approvers must provide input before recruiters can move the job ad to the next stage.